Bacon's Castle: History

-Preservation and current operations
+Preservation and later operations

 Bacon's Castle was acquired by Preservation Virginia (formerly known as the Association for the Preservation of Virginia Antiquities) in the 1970s and restored.
 Preservation activities continue while guests visit the Site.
 Bacon's Castle now operates as a house museum and historic site with 40-acres of outbuildings and dependencies including barns, slave and tenant quarters, smokehouses, and a rare example of a 17th-century English formal garden.
-Visitors may self-tour the grounds, outbuildings and gardens throughout the year.
-Between March and November guests may tour the Castle and purchase merchandise in its gift shop on Fridays and Saturdays between 10 a.m. and 4 p.m. and Sundays between 12 and 4 p.m.
-Group tours are available with advance reservations.

-In 2015 the Virginia Outdoors Foundation received a $257,996 grant from the Virginia Land Conservation Foundation to help the group purchase a conservation easement on 1,260 acres of privately owned farmland surrounding Bacon's Castle.
+In 2015, the Virginia Outdoors Foundation received a $257,996 grant from the Virginia Land Conservation Foundation to help the group purchase a conservation easement on 1,260 acres of privately owned farmland surrounding Bacon's Castle.
 The easement ensures the land will be permanently protected from residential and commercial development.

 Architecture

-Bacon's Castle is a rare example of American Jacobean architecture and the only surviving "high-style" house from the 17th century.
-It is one of only three surviving Jacobean great houses west of the Atlantic—the other two are in Barbados.
+Bacon's Castle is a rare example of American Carolean architecture and the only surviving "high-style" house from the 17th century.
+It is one of only three surviving Carolean great houses west of the Atlantic—the other two are in Barbados.
 They are Drax Hall Estate and the Great House at St. Nicholas Abbey Plantation.
 Notable architectural features include the triple-stacked chimneys, shaped Flemish gables, and carved compass roses decorating the cross beams in many of the public rooms.
 The house is listed on the National Register of Historic Places, and was designated a National Historic Landmark in 1960.

 Between the mid to late-nineteenth century, Bacon's Castle underwent several modifications.
 An original one story service wing was replaced by a taller Greek Revival wing.
 Around this time, the entrance was moved from the center of the main block to the hyphen between the original house and addition, and diamond-pane casement windows were exchanged for double-hung sash windows.
 Moving the door left a scar in the location of the original pedimented surround.
 All of these changes were maintained in the restoration.